Trip7274/Bayt_API/README.md

 	- [ ] Docker container management endpoints
 - [ ] Auth & Basic ratelimiting (authorizing both the frontend "client" and user)
 - [ ] Detailed permissions
-	- [ ] Silo arbitrary JSON/CBOR to each client
+	- [ ] Silo arbitrary data folder to each client
 	- [ ] Add a permission to manage clients (with a dangerous disclaimer)
 	- [ ] Add a way to revoke clients without relying on any clients (Helper CLI?)
 	- [ ] Establish permission presets (Simple stat-viewing dashboards need less access than server management clients)
+- [ ] Add Bayt log streaming endpoints
-- [ ] API documentation (Partially done, still a long way from finished, though)
+- [ ] API documentation
 - [ ] Binary distribution across different Linux repos
 - [ ] Docker container implementation (if possible)
 - *----1.0 Release!----*
 - [ ] Plugin support (if practical)
+- *Do feel free to suggest some more features!*

+## Architecture
+Bayt uses simple scripts to fetch system information, thus allowing you to modify its implementations to suit your system without knowing C#.
+The scripts can be written in any language that can be invoked using a shebang.
+More details on the specific format of I/O can be found in the script headers.

 ## Dependencies
-Currently, this is only supported on Linux using the [ASP.NET Core Runtime 9](https://learn.microsoft.com/en-us/dotnet/core/install/linux), and these are the specific dependencies for each GPU vendor:
+Currently, Bayt is only supported on Linux using the [ASP.NET Core Runtime 9](https://learn.microsoft.com/en-us/dotnet/core/install/linux), and any other dependencies are script-specific, but the default scripts require the following, depending on your GPU:
 - NVIDIA Systems: (looking for testers; progress paused)
 	- `nvidia-smi`
 - Intel GPU Systems: